tferr/Scripts/misc/README.md

 # Misc

-This directories contain miscellaneous scripts that are too narrow in scope to be included in the main [BAR][Home] hierarchy.
+This directories contain miscellaneous scripts that are not included in the main [BAR][Home] hierarchy.

 ###[Capture Window](./CaptureWindow.ijm)
 A Mac-specific macro that calls the _Grab.app_ (part of the Mac OS) to capture